kixlab/flagship-AI-3rd/01-Embedding_Infra/Embedding.md

 - low on memory; improve performance by using Hierarchical Softmax & Negative Sampling (V to ln(V))
 - CBOW is faster with small dataset, but Skip-gram is faster with large dataset

+### Etc

+#### LSA
+- Latent Semantic Analysis
+- Diminish the number of dimension of data like Word-Document Matrix, window based o-occurrence matrix with SVD method
+- Produce word-dimension & dimension-dimension & dismension-sentence matrices
+- Not heavy methodology, but needs caculation again when data is changed

 ## Applications

 ### Word2Vec